-The book of James is the most practical of all the New Testament epistles.
+James is the most practical of all the New Testament epistles.
 It has been called "A Practical Guide to Christian Life and Conduct."
 The book of James is the Proverbs of the New Testament and covers many practical topics of everyday life.
 It conveys the ethics of Christianity.
 Like Proverbs, it is full of metaphors and figurative language.
 James is as relevant today as it was in the first century.

-Central Lesson:

-The problems of life are an opportunity for us to GROW in CHARACTER and spiritual MATURITY.
+Central Lesson: God often uses our problems to help us GROW in CHARACTER and spiritual MATURITY.